Last updated: August 23rd 2016

-Thanks to carefully-designed guides inside the tool, blades are automatically positioned for a consistent and easy sharpening, but a manual sharpening feature allows for honing serrated blades safely, enhancing the edge on any knife and sharpening both sides simultaneously.
+Thanks to carefully-designed guides inside the tool, blades are automatically positioned for a consistent and easy sharpening, but a manual sharpening feature allows for honing serrated blades safely, enhancing the edge on any knife and sharpening both sides simultaneously (this feature makes this machine the best electric knife sharpener for the money).
 As with other models, this tool has soft, rubber feet to prevent slipping while in use, and a comfortable rubber grip makes keeping the sharpener steady a breeze while in use.
 Designed with aesthetics in mind, it fits in with any work environment.

 Presto 08800 Eversharp Knife Sharpener